Skip to main content

 Purpose

-Existing players hold NFTs on WAX (AtomicAssets standard).
-As the game economy migrates to Avalanche, these assets must be representable on the target chain without:
+Faded Monsuta has 100,000+ NFTs on WAX (AtomicAssets standard).
+As the game's economy migrates to Avalanche, these assets need to be representable on the new chain without:

 • Losing ownership